earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-raster-intro/2017-02-01-raster06-crop-raster.md

 ## Integer64 fields read as strings:  id

 # plot imported shapefile
-# notice that we use add=T to add a layer on top of an existing plot in R.
+# notice that we use add = T to add a layer on top of an existing plot in R.
 plot(crop_extent,
      main = "Shapefile imported into R - crop extent", axes=T,